 Near Ponce, Puerto Rico’s second city, you’ll find Tamarindo Beach.
 Considered one of the island’s prettiest beaches, it is located within the Guanica State Forest, a protected biosphere reserve.
 It should not be confused with Playa Tamarindo on the Puerto Rican island of Culebra.

-As a result, this southern beach is secluded, quiet and gorgeous.
-It’s protected from development around it, so you won’t get tall buildings blocking the sun.
+This southern beach is secluded, quiet and gorgeous.
+It’s protected from development, so you won’t get tall buildings blocking the sun.
 You also have to do a pleasant mild hike to get here, guaranteeing minimal crowds.

 Besides swimming, this is a great spot to snorkel and dive in the reefs near the shore.
 There are also facilities where you can cook fish that you catch yourself.

 12. Crash Boat Beach

 What Makes Crash Boat Beach Special

 Crash Boat Beach stands out because of its cool name and its balanced vibe.
 It has several kiosks, restaurants and facilities, but isn’t plagued by giant resorts or buildings right on its shores.